-The MA in Learning and Technology responds to the demand for qualified professionals in the field of technology-mediated learning and education and the need for management level individuals who have the knowledge, skills and ability to assume the leadership roles that are required to plan, design, develop, implement and evaluate contemporary learning environments.
+The Master of Arts in Learning and Technology (MALAT) program responds to the demand for qualified professionals in the field of technology-mediated learning and education and the need for management level individuals who have the knowledge, skills and ability to assume the leadership roles that are required to plan, design, develop, implement and evaluate contemporary learning environments.

 The program is founded on principles of networked learning, open pedagogy and digital mindset, which allows students to create and build on their digital presence to collaborate meaningfully to digital learning communities in the field throughout their program.
 The virtual symposium at the beginning and end of the program is one of the many opportunities for students to engage in, cultivate and contribute back to these digital learning networks and communities as they learn more about facilitating in contemporary learning environments.

 The program has three exit pathways; a thesis; secondary research paper or digital learning-consulting project.
 Graduates of the program work in the creation and evaluation of contemporary digital learning environments.
 They use their theoretical and practical knowledge to critically analyze learning innovations and assess their impact on organizations and society.
 The cross-sectoral skill set cultivated in the program enables graduates to lead and support their organizations to continually improve the learning experiences they offer.

-A Graduate Diploma in Learning and Technology is also offered which ladders into the MA in Learning and Technology degree.
-If you are considering a master’s degree but are not sure where to start, the Graduate Diploma in Learning and Technology may be a fit for you.
+A Graduate Diploma in Learning and Technology is also offered which ladders into the MALAT program.
+If you are considering a master’s degree but are not sure where to start, this diploma may be a fit for you.

 Who It’s For